yeshua453/website/docs/controls/rive.md

 ### `alignment`

-The Alignment for the animation.
+The alignment for the animation.

 ### `artboard`